sei-international/AMES.jl/docs/src/config.md

 ### [Required input files](@id config-required-input-files)
 The next block specifies the required [external parameter files](@ref params).
 Other, optional input files are described below.
 In many cases, the input files will be the same across a set of scenarios.
 However, it is possible that they might differ.
 For example, the [supply-use table](@ref sut), given by the `SUT` parameter, could be drawn from different years for calibration purposes, and different `time_series` might distinguish different scenarios.

+!!! warning "Input-output table"
+    If an input-output table is used instead of a supply-use table, then the block must include `IO: ...` rather than `SUT: ...`.

 This block also contains a flag saying whether the exchange rate time series, in the `time_series` file, is for the nominal or real exchange rate.
 This line can be omitted, in which case the default is for a nominal exchange rate.
 To specify a real exchange rate, set this equal to `true`.
 ```yaml